tkeffer/weert-js/README.md

 use a schema, new data types can be introduced into the data stream at any time and they will be stored in the database.

-The observation time is stored as field `time`, always in nanoseconds.
+The observation time is stored as field `time` in the database.

 ## Packets